escapeInject

 const title = 'Hello<script src="https://devil.org/evil-code"></script>'

-// This HTML is safe thanks to the template tag `escapeInject` which sanitizes `title`
+// This HTML is safe thanks to `escapeInject` which sanitizes `title`

 return escapeInject`<!DOCTYPE html>